Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Seven days till shutdown?

-So why does the US even shut down?
+So, why does the U.S. even shut down?

 And what happens when it does?

-Yeah, so another one.
+Yeah, so another.

-I mean, that was the last time there was a shutdown, the the federal government actually did more work by going around putting up barriers around everything rather than just leaving it be.
+I mean, that was the last time there was a shutdown, the federal government actually did more work by going around putting up barriers around everything rather than just leaving it be.

 Classic.